DeepQuestAI/DeepStackPython/index.rst

 engineer is hard.
 DeepStack runs on the docker platform and can be used from any programming language.

+You can learn more about Docker on `Docker's Website <https://docker.io />`_ Visit  `Docker Getting Started <https://docs.docker.com/get-started />`_ for instructions on setting up and using Docker for the first time.

 DeepStack is developed by `DeepQuest AI <https://deepquestai.com />`_

 .. figure:: image.jpg